The Story of "I am Free"

 Musically, there is a large range of pitch.
 Some phrases are purposely composed in the lower range to encourage a more reflective, deeper approach.
 The early part of the bridge especially is intended to be a deep soulful reflection.
 In contrast, the pitch of the opening lyrics of the chorus “I am free, I am free” is high - it cannot be sung softly.
 It is intended to be sung loudly and with determination so that others can hear the message of the song.

-“We are gathered all as one (I am free)” by Dave & Miriam Lowe is available free from www.davelowemusiconline.com Just fill out the contact form below and drop us a message to say if you would like to receive the sheet music, audio backing track or both.
+The sheet music for “We are gathered all as one (I am free)” by Dave & Miriam Lowe is available free here.
 Please feel free to photocopy, print and share.
+We want to encourage as many people as possible with this song.